nafeeur/suketchi-pdf-editor/README.md

 ## License

 This project is licensed under the GPL-3.0 License.
-See the LICENSE file in the root directory for more details.
+See the LICENSE for more details.